 In addition to the design guidelines described in Section B above, wireless communication facilities should also meet the following additional design guidelines when located in the right-of-way:

 1. Adjoining Property Owners

-To the extent practical, the design and location should be changed to mitigate an adjoining property owner's concerns and increase consistency with the guidelines of this Plan.
+To the extent practical, the design and location should be changed to mitigate an adjoining property owner's reasonable and objective concerns and to increase consistency with the guidelines of this Plan.